How to Swap Maple Syrup for Brown Sugar

 Maple Syrup: Derived from the sap of maple trees, maple syrup offers a rich flavor profile with hints of caramel and vanilla.
 Its viscosity can vary, depending on the grade, making it a versatile addition to both sweet and savory dishes.

 Brown Sugar: A blend of white sugar and molasses, brown sugar has a moist texture and a distinct caramel-like taste.
-It’s available in light and dark varieties, each different depths of flavor to recipes.
+It’s available in light and dark varieties, each offering different depths of flavor to recipes.

 Similarities and Compatibility